Spiritual Guide, Teacher

 The Contrarian Perspective

-Sam Harris provides a wonderful contrarian scientific and rational lens on this topic.
-His basic debunking of near-death experiences is that they do not establish consciousness surviving death, because the evidence usually cannot show that the brain was fully offline when the experience occurred, and the accounts are vulnerable to memory error, self-deception, and cultural shaping.
+Sam Harris offers the sharpest rational challenge to this territory.
+His argument is precise: near-death experiences do not establish that consciousness survives death, because the evidence cannot confirm the brain was fully offline when the experience occurred.
+The accounts are also vulnerable to memory error, self-deception, and cultural shaping.

 Finding Language